gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

 ### Remove an existing DTLS Connection {#remove-dtls-connection}

+A DTLS connection is removed when a newer DTLS connection is in use.
+It is RECOMMENDED to not initiate removal until at least one SCTP packet protected by the new DTLS connection has been received, and any transmitted packets protected using the new DTLS connection has been acknowledge, alternatively one Maximum Segment Lifetime (120 seconds) has passed since the last SCTP packet protected by the old DTLS connection was transmitted.

-Either peers can initialize the removal of a DTLS connection from the current SCTP association when needed.
+Either peers can initialize the removal of a DTLS connection from the current SCTP association when needed when a new have been established.
 The closing of the DTLS connection when the SCTP association is in PROTECTED and ESTABLISHED state is done by having the DTLS connection send a DTLS close_notify.
-Note the difference in process for DTLS 1.2 and DTLS 1.3.
-Where sending the DTLS 1.2 close_notify will trigger an immediate close also in the peer.
-Which is why it is recommended to ensure that one have received packets from the peer using the new DTLS connection.

-When DTLS closure for a DTLS connection is completed, the related DCI is released.
+When DTLS closure for a DTLS connection is completed, the related DCI information in the DTLS chunk is released.

-#### Dual DTLS option specific

-If option 2 is used a DTLS connection is removed when a newer DTLS connection is in use.
-It is RECOMMENDED to not initiate removal until at least one SCTP packet protected by the new DTLS connection has been received, and any transmitted packets protected using the new DTLS connection has been acknowledge, alternatively one Maximum Segment Lifetime (120 seconds) has passed since the last SCTP packet protected by the old DTLS connection was transmitted.

 ## Error Cases